 If the student withdraws or takes a leave of absence up to the 60 percent point of the payment period, tuition will be refunded on a pro-rata basis.
 Based on the method of payment for tuition and fees, refunds will be made to the student, the appropriate federal student aid (FSA) program if the student is receiving federal loans and/or grants, the Roseman Success Fund Income Share Agreement (ISA), or any other 3rd party funding source(s) that require a pro rata refund.
-Students receiving federal loans who withdraw must complete an exit interview at http://www.studentloans.gov.
+Students receiving federal loans who withdraw must complete exit counseling at https://studentaid.gov/exit-counseling/.